httptoolkit/frida-js/README.md

 Pure-JS bindings to control Frida from node.js &amp; browsers.

 This module provides access to Frida, without bundling Frida itself.
-That means no native binaries included, no compilation required, and no heavyweight files (the entire library is under 10KB).
+That means no native binaries included, no compilation required, and no heavyweight files.
 This works by making WebSocket connections (supported in Frida v15+) directly to an existing Frida instance elsewhere.

 This is particularly useful in mobile device scenarios, as you can now run Frida purely on the device (as an Android/iOS Frida server instance, or using Frida-Gadget embedded in a specific application) and connect to it through using this library as a tiny client in Node.js or a browser elsewhere.